lukeduffy84/gym_subscription_ms4_2/README.md

 ## Color Scheme

-For my website I used the 'Canva' Pallete generator service to ensure a minimailistic, yet eye-catching and bright color scheme for my website.
+For my website I used the 'Canva' Pallete generator service to ensure a understated, yet clean color scheme for my website.

 ![Imgur](https://imgur.com/36f0GuB.jpg)